jadeforrest/blog/content/pages/1--about/index.md

 **Project visibility**.
 Sometimes it can seem like engineering isn't doing anything.
 This is often the result of poor project reporting and communication.
 What is useful here is something lightweight that improves accountability and oversight.

 **Servicification**.
 I was a leader in New Relic’s servicification effort.
 Moving to services can stall an engineering organization for years.
 I can make these efforts much less problematic.
+I even have some experimental approaches that may avoid most of the pain of servicification altogether.

 **Employee retention**.
 Engineers are in demand, and it can be hard to build a work culture that keeps them engaged and happy.
 I can help advise on what it takes to build a work environment that allows people to do their best work, and makes them want to stay at your company.
 And I can help arrest retention challenges.